snowdj/geocompr/10-algorithms.md

 ## Geographic algorithms

 Algorithms can be understood as the computing equivalent of a cooking recipe.
-They are a complete set of instructions which, when undertaken on the input (ingredients)<!-- does that make sense? -->, result in useful (tasty) outputs.
+They are a complete set of instructions which, when undertaken on the input (ingredients), result in useful (tasty) outputs.
 Before diving into a concrete case study, a brief history will show how they relate to scripts (covered in section \@ref(scripts)) and functions (which can be used to generalize algorithms, as we'll see in section \@ref(functions)).

 The word algorithm originated in 9^th^ Century Baghdad with the publication of *Hisab al-jabr w’al-muqabala*, an early maths textbook.